Tax credits and deductions: how to reduce income tax to the minimum?

 CZK 150,000 per year

-Loan used to finance your own permanent home (no deduction for garage, land, cottage or investment apartment) Confirmation from the bank or building society that interest has been paid.
-In addition, in the first year, a loan or mortgage agreement
+Loan used to finance your own permanent residence (the deduction cannot be claimed for garages, land, cottages, investment apartments, or non-specific portions of the loan) Confirmation from the bank or building society regarding interest paid.
+In the first year, also the loan or mortgage agreement

 Supplementary pension insurance

-with state contribution, pension insurance, supplementary pension savings
+with a state contribution, pension insurance, supplementary pension savings

-Maximum of CZK 48,000 for all supported savings and insurance products combined Deduct the amount paid over CZK 1,700 per month Confirmation of contributions or premiums paid to the financial company
+A maximum of CZK 48,000 for all supported savings and insurance products combined The amount paid in excess of 1,700 CZK per month is deductible Confirmation of contributions or premiums paid to the relevant financial institution

-Private life insurance Tax deduction can be claimed for the entire amount paid up to an annual limit of CZK 48,000
+Private life insurance A tax deduction can be claimed for the entire amount paid up to an annual limit of CZK 48,000

 Long-term investment product